-Home to many various creatures, endangered species are making a comeback in the area.
+Cozumel’s dive sites are home to many fascinating creatures.
+The good news is that endangered species are making a comeback in the area.
 With the help of land-based groups protecting the breeding beaches, sea turtles are now a common sight.

 The most plentiful is the Hawksbill, but Green and Loggerhead are also seen in the area.

 Queen Conches are now bouncing merrily along with the sandy bottom areas.
 Once endangered by over-harvesting, they now only worry about being eaten by eagle rays.